Competitor SEO Analysis: How to Spy on Your Rivals' Backlinks

 In Ahrefs, filter a competitor's "Best by links" report to show only 404 pages.
 Sort by referring domains.
 Any page with 10+ referring domains is worth recreating.

-If competitors in your space gain 5-10 new domains per month, don't suddenly launch a campaign that gets you 50 in a week.
+If competitors in your space gain like 5-10 new domains per month, don't suddenly launch a campaign that gets you 50 in a week.
 That screams manipulation.
 Match the natural pace.
 Stay under the radar.

-Step 8: Find their guest post targets
+Steal their guest post targets

 Guest posting still works if you do it right.
 Your competitors can show you which sites accept guest contributions in your niche.